 During typhoon season, the rains dislodge debris that falls on the road and causes landslides.
 And if that isn’t scary enough, the walls of the nearby gorge can fail when there’s seismic activity.

 US Route 285 is 1,362 km long and runs through Texas, New Mexico, and Colorado.
 It’s known as one of the deadliest highways in the States.
+A stretch of Route 285 near Malaga, New Mexico, has even been nicknamed “Death Highway” by locals.

 The US-285 was built in 1926 for rural traffic.
 But, it later became heavily used for oil transport, making the road less safe.

-There are a number of problems with Interstate 285, which is located in Georgia and encircles the city of Atlanta.
-This 102.97 km long road has been designed in an unfortunate way, which increases the likelihood of accidents.
+I-285, which encircles the city of Atlanta in Georgia, has the highest number of deaths per mile.
+This 102.97 km long road has been designed in an unfortunate way — multiple sharp turns increase the likelihood of accidents.

-Interstate 95 is the deadliest highway in South Carolina and a top contender for the deadliest highway in the U.S. In 2019, there was an average of 14.99 fatalities per 100 miles on the I-95, which is 3,096 km long and the main north-south Interstate Highway on the East Coast.
+I-95 is the deadliest highway in South Carolina and a top contender for the deadliest highway in the U.S. In 2019, there was an average of 14.99 fatalities per 100 miles on the I-95, which is 3,096 km long and the main north-south Interstate Highway on the East Coast.

 According to an earlier study, a section of the I-95 near Fort Lauderdale can claim the “deadliest mile” title in the United States.
 From 2000 to 2019, this one-mile stretch of road had 50 times the number of fatal car crashes versus the average highway mile.